-The project duration is either 24 or 36 months, as specified in the HEI's application form and Grant Agreement.
 All mobility periods must be completed by the project end date as specified in section I.2.2 of the Grant Agreement.
-If the Grant Agreement has not been signed by both parties (the NA and the HEI) prior to activity taking place, the HEI will be fully responsible for any risks that may arise from such activity (as with any activity that falls outside the terms of the Agreement).
+If the Grant Agreement has not been signed by both parties (the NA and the HEI) prior to activity taking place, the HEI will be fully responsibility for any risks that may arise from such activity (as with any activity that falls outside the terms of the Agreement).